lgessler/bert-has-uncommon-sense/README.md

+# Introduction
+This is the code accompanying our paper [_Bert Has Uncommon Sense_](https://arxiv.org/abs/2109.09780).

+TODO: add BibTeX

 # Usage
 ## Data
 In order to reproduce the OntoNotes data, you will need to have a copy of OntoNotes 5.0 in CONLL format located at